 Andrew Steele joined Ropes & Gray's litigation department in 2021.
-Andrew's practice focuses on complex commercial disputes, shareholder derivative litigation, and white-collar investigations.
+Andrew's practice focuses on complex commercial disputes, shareholder litigation, and white-collar investigations.
 He has worked with a range of clients including innovative public and private companies and major financial institutions.
 Andrew maintains an active pro bono practice, including representing a Massachusetts community services organization in employment matters.
 During law school, Andrew served as an executive editor for the Cornell Journal of Law and Public Policy and as a bench editor on the Cornell Moot Court Board.

 - Represented public company in AAA commercial arbitration related to acquisition of high technology manufacturer.

 - Represented biopharmaceutical startup in AAA commercial arbitration arising out of disclosure of confidential information.